alonswartz/notesium/README.md

     - Supports line filtering queries with AND, OR, and NOT conditionals.
 - **Stats**
     - View counts of notes, labels, orphans, links, lines, words, etc.
+- **Finder**
+    - Interactive filter selection TUI.
+    - Supports List, Links and Lines commands and their options as input.
+    - Optional preview window with syntax highlighting and concealment.
 - **Web**
     - Completely self-contained and runs locally.
     - Create and edit notes with web based editor (optional vim-mode).